 Noah, 11, has the life-shortening, muscle-wasting disorder, Duchenne muscular dystrophy.
 Noah can no longer walk and uses a powered wheelchair following the weakening of his arms.
 The illness means that Noah is unable to participate in normal activities for a boy of his age, such as playing football.
 Despite this, Noah is a huge football fan and regularly goes to watch Everton play.
 The money raised at the event will go towards the cost of a therapy pool to improve Noah’s quality of life.

-Mike said: “Noah is a truly inspirational boy and it’s great to be able to help him and his family.
+“Noah is a truly inspirational boy and it’s great to be able to help him and his family.
 We hope that the money raised will contribute to the cost of a therapy pool for Noah.”

 Noah’s mum Vicki Cunningham said: “The therapy pool will completely change Noah’s quality of life, allowing him to exercise at home as well as relieve pain from severe cramps that are frequent with his disorder.
 Both Noah and myself would like to thank the team at Bibby Financial Services and all of its customers and business network for their generosity.
 We really appreciate their kindness and the effort that went into organising this event.”